 1)Read your work backwards – take a paragraph of your work and read it backwards – word by word.
 This creates what is know as “cognitive dissonance” and helps you to pick up on mistakes in your writing.

-2)Read your work aloud – as simple as it says: read your work aloud, you could try different speeds or voices.
+2)Read your work aloud – as simple as it says: read your work aloud, you could try different speeds or get Microsoft Word to read it aloud for you.
 Moving from the reading mode to the speaking mode help you to create the distance you need to be able to pick up errors.

 3)Leave your work – if you have the time we would recommend that you go away and leave your work aside for a day or two, then come back to it.
 This will help you gain a new perspective on what you have written and will help you spot mistakes.